zamilskhan/3docs/source/admin-guide/openid-connect.md

 Note: if you are an Nginx fan, there is a similar [Lua implementation](https://github.com/pingidentity/lua-resty-openidc) to make NGINX operate as an OpenID Connect RP or OAuth 2.0 RS.

-# oxAuth RP

-The Gluu Server ships with an optional OpenID Connect relying party web application, which is handy for testing.
-It's called oxauth-rp.
-During Gluu Server setup, you'll be asked if you want to install it--which you should on a development environment.
-It will be deployed on `https://<hostname>/oxauth-rp`.
-Using this tool you can exercise all of the OpenID Connect API's, including discovery, client registration, authorization, token, userinfo, and end_session.

-# AppAuth for Mobile Applications
+## AppAuth for Mobile Applications
 One of the most compelling reasons to use Connect is to authenticate people from a mobile application.
 The IETF draft ["OAuth 2.0 for Native Apps"](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-06) provides an overview of an improved design for mobile security.
 In additio to the security features of OpenID Connect, this draft suggests the use of a PKCE and custom URI schemes (i.e. an application can register a URI such as myapp:// instead of https://).

 In 2016, Google released and then donated code to the OpenID Foundation called AppAuth for [Android](https://github.com/openid/AppAuth-android) and [iOS](https://github.com/openid/AppAuth-iOS).
 The AppAuth projects also include sample applications.
 Simulataneously, Google announced that it was deprecating the use of WebViews--a strategy used by mobile app developers which is vulnerable to malicious application code.
 Not only does AppAuth provide secure authentication, it enables SSO across the system browser and mobile applications.
 It accomplishes this by leveraging new operating system features that enable the system browser to be called by an application in an opaque view that does not enable an app developer to steal a person's credentials, or other applications to steal codes or tokens.
 Using this approach, mobile app developers can use the authorization code or hypbrid flow (as described earlier).

 The Gluu Server is the only free open source OpenID Connect Provider that currently supports AppAuth.

+# oxAuth RP

+The Gluu Server ships with an optional OpenID Connect relying party web application, which is handy for testing.
+It's called oxauth-rp.
+During Gluu Server setup, you'll be asked if you want to install it--which you should on a development environment.
+It will be deployed on `https://<hostname>/oxauth-rp`.
+Using this tool you can exercise all of the OpenID Connect API's, including discovery, client registration, authorization, token, userinfo, and end_session.